-Taking a trip to a developing country often brings pangs of guilt along with the spectacular scenery.
-It’s easy to go on an adventure travel trip to a spectacular place like the Nepali Himalayas.
+Going to a developing country often brings pangs of guilt along with the spectacular scenery.
+Going on an adventure trip to a stunning place like the Nepali Himalayas is easy.
 Still, it’s quite another to live in a country like Nepal, where the average monthly wage is about $120.
-While many adventure travel companies make an effort to give back, a young company called OneSeed Expeditions has tapped into the microfinance model.
+While many adventure travel companies try to give back, a young company called OneSeed Expeditions has tapped into the microfinance model.
 Founder Chris Baker recently answered my questions about how it all works.

 Everett Potter: Chris, the premise with OneSeed Expeditions is that if you take a trip, an entrepreneur at your destination in a developing country launches or expands their business.
 Can you tell us more?

 Chris Baker: That’s right.
-When you book a trip with OneSeed, we take 10% of your trip’s total price and cycle it through the OneSeed Fund, which lends out capital at 0% interest to our microfinance partners around the world.
+When you book a trip with OneSeed, we take 10% of your trip’s total price and cycle it through the OneSeed Fund, which lends out capital at 0% interest to our microfinance partners worldwide.
 These microfinance institutions (MFIs) then loan these funds to individual entrepreneurs in the communities where we work.
-Over the term of that 6-24-month loan, the entrepreneur repays the loan principal and can grow or expand their small business.
+Over that 6-24-month loan, the entrepreneur repays the loan principal and can grow or expand their small business.

 Our nonprofit MFI partners play an important role in the selection and support of our borrowers.
 As key stakeholders within those communities, they bring expertise and knowledge.
-In contrast, OneSeed brings the necessary seed capital that is often hard to access for the small-scale entrepreneurs we support.
-Working together, we’ve funded more than 650 loans around the world over the past 8 years.
+In contrast, OneSeed brings the seed capital that is often hard to access for the small-scale entrepreneurs we support.
+Working together, we’ve funded more than 650 loans worldwide over the past eight years.

 Potter: Many adventure travel companies say they give something back to host countries in one way or another.
 How is OneSeed different?

 We try to show rather than tell.
-Early on, we decided that impact wasn’t going to be a nice byproduct of our business but rather an integral part of our core model.
+Early on, we decided that impact wouldn’t be a nice byproduct of our business but rather an integral part of our core model.
 By that, I mean that everything we do drives investment in the communities where we work because we directly tie investment to our growth as a business.
-We make this transparent at every stage of the process by pegging our funding levels to gross revenue so that the traveler knows exactly what funds are being designated through their travel.
-We then make all financials available on our website and work hard to really educate our travelers about the work of the OneSeed Fund.
+We make this transparent at every stage of the process by pegging our funding levels to gross revenue so that travelers know exactly what funds are being designated through their travel.
+We then make all financials available on our website and work hard to educate our travelers about the work of the OneSeed Fund.

-Potter: As a guest, do you have a chance of actually interacting with those who benefit from the microfinance projects?
+Potter: As a guest, do you have a chance to interact with those who benefit from the microfinance projects?

 Baker: We get this question a lot.
 The short answer is no, and the reasons why are at the core of how we work.

 First, our borrowers aren’t often in the highly-traveled trekking regions where we work.
 That’s because we focus on the areas of greatest need and work hard to drive tourism benefits to those more peripheral regions.
 One of the challenges of tourism’s impact is the unequal distribution of its costs and benefits.
-OneSeed’s model is designed to ameliorate this by more widely distributing the benefits of tourism by providing capital to underserved regions, and communities often left out of the industry’s benefits.
+OneSeed’s model is designed to facilitate this by more widely distributing the benefits of tourism by providing capital to underserved regions and communities often left out of the industry’s help.

 Second, we never want to make the recipients of our loans a tourism attraction.
-These are incredibly hardworking women and men who have a right to privacy and their work’s dignity.
+These incredibly hardworking women and men have a right to privacy and dignity.
 We respect that and never want to violate that.

 Potter: How did you come up with the idea for OneSeed?